-It was then looted by the crusaders in 1204.
+The Crusaders looted it in 1204.
 Subsequently in 1453, after the fall of Constantinople to the Ottoman Empire, the church was reclassified as a mosque.
 In 1935, the mosque was converted into a museum.
 However, in 2013, Islamic religious leader advocated classifying the museum as a mosque again.
 In July 2020, Hagia Sophia was reinstated as a mosque.

 2) Cologne Cathedral (Cologne, Germany)

 The Cologne Cathedral is the official seat of the Archbishop of Cologne.
 This impressive Gothic Church is the 3rd largest church in the world.
 Additionally, the choir of the church has the largest height to width ratio of any medieval church which is 3.6:1.
-The church site was used by Christian churches since the 4th century.
-The church on that site was then destroyed due to a fire in 1248, subsequently, reconstruction work took place for the present architecture.
+Christian churches have used the church site since the 4th century.
+A 1248 fire then destroyed the church on that site.
+Subsequently, reconstruction work took place for the present architecture.
 The medieval building took quite a while to build and in between the project was stalled for a long while, it was finally completed in 1880.

 The Cologne Cathedral additionally houses the remains of the Three Wise Kings.
 In 1164, the Archbishop of Cologne acquired the bones of the Three Wise Kings and needed to house them properly, hence he decided that an impressive cathedral should be built for this purpose.
-Moreover, the cathedral was bombed 14 times during World War II, but in spite of this, the medieval architecture did not fall.
+Moreover, the cathedral was bombed 14 times during World War II, but despite this, the medieval architecture did not fall.

 3) The tower of London (London, England)

 Subsequently, the tower became a prison and a ground for execution as well.
 The medieval building has witnessed the execution of famous individuals such as Anne Boleyn, Lady Jane Grey and many more.
-Additionally, the castle was used to safeguard the treasures of royalty during troubled times, hence it houses an impressive collection of jewels.
+Additionally, the castle safeguarded the treasures of royalty during troubled times.
+Hence it houses an impressive collection of jewels.
 The famous crown jewels are also housed at the Tower of London.

 4) The Alhambra palace complex (Granada, Spain)

 The fortress wasn’t built by one single ruler but was a series of constructions by the rulers of the Nasrid Dynasty.
-The most famous structures of the palace were constructed by Yusuf I and Mohammed V. After the end of the Islamic rule, the Spanish ruler made numerous changes to the palace.
+Yusuf I and Mohammed V constructed the palace’s most famous structures.
+After the end of the Islamic rule, the Spanish ruler made numerous changes to the palace.
 Charles V who ruled as Charles I of Spain ordered for the palace to be rebuilt into a renaissance style castle and later replaced the Alhambra’s mosque with a church.
 The palace was abandoned during the start of the 18th century and most of its complexes were destroyed during the Peninsular war.

-5) The medieval castle Krak des Chevaliers (Talkalakh District, Syria)
+5) The famous medieval building Krak des Chevaliers (Talkalakh District, Syria)

 Krak des Chevaliers translates to the fortress of the Kurds.
 This structure is one of the most important well preserved medieval buildings in the world.
 The fortress was built for the Emir of Aleppo but was subsequently acquired and rebuilt extensively by the Knights Hospitaller.
 This impressive castle is the largest crusader castle in the Middle East.